-(1) Intersegment eliminations reported as interest expense represent intercompany interest.

-Other operating expenses for Avista Utilities for the three months ended March 31, 2018 include acquisition costs of \$0.7 million which are separately disclosed on the Condensed Consolidated Statements of Income.

-- Including interest expense to affiliated trusts. - (4) The capital expenditures for the other businesses are included in other investing activities on the Condensed Consolidated Statements of Cash Flows. - (5) Effective January 1, 2018, the Company adopted ASU No. 2017-07, which resulted in a \$2.0 million reclassification of the non-service cost component of pension and other postretirement benefit costs for the three months ended March 31, 2017.
-The costs were reclassified from utility other operating expenses to other expense (income) net on the Condensed Consolidated Statements of Income.
+- (1) Intersegment eliminations reported as interest expense represent intercompany interest. - (2) Other operating expenses for Avista Utilities for the three and six months ended June 30, 2018 include acquisition costs of \$1.0 million and \$1.7 million, respectively, which are separately disclosed on the Condensed Consolidated Statements of Income.
+The three and six months ended June 30, 2017 include acquisition costs of \$1.3 million, which are also separately disclosed. - (3) Including interest expense to affiliated trusts. - (4) The capital expenditures for the other businesses are included in other investing activities on the Condensed Consolidated Statements of Cash Flows. - (5) Effective January 1, 2018, the Company adopted ASU No. 2017-07, which resulted in a \$1.8 million and \$3.9 million reclassification of the nonservice cost component of pension and other postretirement benefit costs for the three and six months ended June 30, 2017, respectively.
+The costs were reclassified from utility other operating expenses to other expense (income) - net on the Condensed Consolidated Statements of Income.

-NOTE 13.
+NOTE 15.
 PENDING ACQUISITION BY HYDRO ONE

 On July 19, 2017, Avista Corp. entered into a Merger Agreement, by and among Hydro One, Olympus Holding Corp., a wholly owned subsidiary of Hydro One (US parent), and Olympus Corp., a wholly owned subsidiary of US parent (Merger Sub).
-Subject to the terms and conditions of the Merger Agreement, Merger Sub will be merged with and into Avista Corp., with Avista Corp. surviving as an indirect, wholly-owned subsidiary of Hydro One.
-Hydro One, based in Toronto, is Ontario's largest electricity transmission and distribution provider.
+Subject to the terms and conditions of the Merger Agreement, Merger Sub will be merged with and into Avista Corp., with Avista Corp. surviving as an indirect, wholly-owned subsidiary of Hydro One, based in Toronto, is Ontario's largest electricity transmission and distribution provider.